Matthew B. Cullen

 The seeds for this paper were planted four years ago during his senior year of high school.
 He watching a performance of Hamlet and across the theater from them was a group of students of color.
 The group was whispering to each other about the show and occasionally talking to the actors.
 At one point, the chaperone came over to them and told them to be quiet.
 Matthew witness the students shift from being engaged in the world of the show to utterly disengaged.

-Thanks to the publication of We See You White American Theatre, playwrights Erika Dickerson-Despenza and Dominique Morriseau, and many more, Matthew has been given the language to name what they witnessed at Hamlet.
+Thanks to the publication of We See You White American Theatre, playwrights Erika Dickerson-Despenza and Dominique Morrisseau, and many more, Matthew has been given the language to name what they witnessed at Hamlet.

 Using the language given to him, this paper offers strategies for reconstructing theatre audience etiquette towards a more equitable and accessible experience for all audiences.